Human Behavior in Fire

 3. Identify psychological traits of building occupants which may affect their identification of and response to a fire.

-4. Estimate evacuation times in occupied buildings, large building and transportation facilities.
+4. Estimate evacuation times in occupied buildings, large buildings, and transportation facilities.

 5. Identify occupancies where human behavior and response characteristics are unique to occupancies and where there is a high potential life loss.